 The vertical vector face lift is an advanced facial rejuvenation technique offered by the California Skin Institute.* It serves as a local anesthesia alternative to patients who prefer to avoid the general anesthesia of the traditional face lift.* At California Skin Institute, our doctors use this procedure with patients who have gravity-induced descent of the face and neck, resulting in loose skin.* In these patients, facial and neck liposuction is not enough to produce a dramatic outcome, requiring repositioning of tissues to create the plumpness and fullness of a youthful appearance.*

 California Skin Institute’s Dr. Morganroth, a published author and lecturer on facial rejuvenation and techniques to minimize face lift complications, developed this technique to provide a more natural rejuvenation and eliminate the tell-tale signs of face lift surgery.*

 The hallmarks of the Vertical Face Lift include:

 - Vertical vector tightening of the face and neck support structures to mobilize face and neck tissue upward, to a more youthful position*

 - Local anesthesia is used to minimize risk of complications and reduce recovery time*

-- Permanent suturing techniques are utilized to maximize duration of the lift
+- Suturing techniques are utilized to maximize duration of the lift*

 - Elimination of the stretched, “wind swept” look typical of some face lift techniques*